Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 }
 ```

-This approach would not forbid orphan extensions in libraries but it would highly discourage libraries from providing them, as this would involve writing code in the package namespace of another library.
+This approach wouldn't forbid orphan extensions in libraries but, it would highly discourage libraries from providing them, as this would involve writing code in the package namespace of another library.

 ### Internal modifier-based approach to orphans